yogat3ch/writing/Dynamic Voting System.md

 #### The Comprehension Quiz
 To qualify to vote on a piece of legislation, each person must pass a **comprehension quiz** of randomized questions.
 The questions are drawn from a bank of questions & answers that is either a) generated by AI or b) user submitted, that the **key points** of a piece of legislation.
 A **key point** is a section of legislation with a total number of highlights above the mean number of highlights for any given section.
 A **key point** will be used to derive multiple AI generated iterations of question and answer pairs to populate the bank of possible questions displayed to users.
 All question and answer pairs are approved by the proposers & amenders of the legislation, collectively the **legislation proposal team**.
 The **key points** are selected from all user's highlights retained in the final text of the legislation.
 An **importance score** is attributed to each question based on the aggregate number of highlights made to that section.
 The **importance score** will influence the frequency of its appearance in **comprehension quizzes**.
 The **importance score** will be algorithmically balanced by a randomization score to determine overall frequency of appearance.
 The randomization score is used to ensure the rotation of questions between **comprehension quiz** deliveries.
 The number of questions in a **comprehension quiz** will be proportional to the number of **key points** in the legislation.
-In order to vote on a piece of legislation, a voter must pass the **comprehension quiz** with a score above the threshold set for that layer of the political hierarchy.
+In order to vote on a piece of legislation, a voter must pass the **comprehension quiz** with a score above the threshold set for that **governance tier**.

 ###  Timing of Cycles